Helping Global Transition To Low Carbon Future

 Prime Planet Energy & Solutions (a Toyota/Panasonic joint venture company) to supply lithium from Rhyolite Ridge for lithium-ion batteries planned for EVs built in America.

-Along with the increased offtake volume with EcoPro Innovation agreed upon earlier this year, we have now completed our pre-production lithium carbonate supply commitments that we intend to make.
+Along with the increased offtake volume with EcoPro Innovation agreed upon in June 2021, we have now completed our pre-production lithium carbonate supply commitments.

 ENABLING THE